google9c616fa8f6c42274.html

 top of page

 During June and July, 2020, Salem members and friends from around the U.S. gathered online for a 6-week series designed to deepen our understanding of racism in ourselves and in America, and learn what we can do about it.
-Through reading, film viewing, and discussion, the group explored the history and consequences of systemic racism, and discovered how to become ANTIRACISTS: active agents of healing, justice, reconciliation, and dismantling racism, individually and collectively.
+Through reading, film viewing, and discussion, the group explored the history and consequences of systemic racism, and challenged ourselves to become ANTIRACISTS: active agents of healing, justice, reconciliation, and dismantling racism, individually and collectivelAntiracist resources and recommendations for taking action are at the Facebook Group: Antiracist Friends.
+Ask to join in!

 Discussion Resources